Rheumatoid arthritis (RA) is an inflammatory autoimmune disease.

 - swollen joints and glands

 For RA, early detection is important for your treatment.
-You’ll be less likely to develop eye disorders from RA when you’re treating your condition.
+You’ll be less likely to develop eye disorders from RA when the conditions are being treated and inflammation reduced.

 While pain, swelling, and stiffness in the joints are the primary symptoms of RA, the inflammatory response of the misfiring immune system can cause a variety of other symptoms.